-Prior to joining the firm, Ms. Pei was a law clerk to the Honorable William A. Fletcher of the United States Court of Appeals for the Ninth Circuit.
+Before joining Arnold & Porter, Sally was a law clerk to the Honorable William A. Fletcher of the United States Court of Appeals for the Ninth Circuit.
 She also served as a Legal Adviser to Judge O. Thomas Johnson at the Iran-United States Claims Tribunal, where she assisted the Tribunal in its consideration of a complex and high-profile dispute between the United States and Iran.

-Ms. Pei graduated from Yale Law School, where she served as Articles Editor for the Yale Law Journal and Yale Journal of International Law and received the Jerome Sayles Hess Fund Prize for excellence in the area of International Law.
+Sally graduated from Yale Law School, where she served as Articles Editor for the Yale Law Journal and Yale Journal of International Law, and received the Jerome Sayles Hess Fund Prize for excellence in the area of International Law.
 She was also a member of the Allard K. Lowenstein International Human Rights Clinic and the Iraqi Refugee Assistance Project.

 - District of Columbia

-- United States Court of Appeals, Ninth Circuit, The Honorable William A. Fletcher
+- U.S. Court of Appeals for the Ninth Circuit, The Honorable William A. Fletcher